tbaschak/genieacs/docs/provisions.rst

 Note the wildcard at the end of the parameter path.

-It is also possible to use alias filters as the last path segment which will ensure the declared number of instances is satisfied given the alias filter:
+It is also possible to use alias filters as the last path segment which will ensure that the declared number of instances is satisfied given the alias
+filter:

 .. code:: javascript

-  //Ensure that *all* other instances are deleted declare("InternetGatewayDevice.X_BROADCOM_COM_IPAddrAccCtrl.X_BROADCOM_COM_IPAddrAccCtrlListCfg.[]", null, {path: 0});
+  // Ensure that *all* other instances are deleted declare("InternetGatewayDevice.X_BROADCOM_COM_IPAddrAccCtrl.X_BROADCOM_COM_IPAddrAccCtrlListCfg.[]", null, {path: 0});

-  //Add the two entries we care about declare("InternetGatewayDevice.X_BROADCOM_COM_IPAddrAccCtrl.X_BROADCOM_COM_IPAddrAccCtrlListCfg.[SourceIPAddress:192.168.1.0,SourceNetMask:255.255.255.0]",  {path: now}, {path: 1});
+  // Add the two entries we care about declare("InternetGatewayDevice.X_BROADCOM_COM_IPAddrAccCtrl.X_BROADCOM_COM_IPAddrAccCtrlListCfg.[SourceIPAddress:192.168.1.0,SourceNetMask:255.255.255.0]",  {path: now}, {path: 1});
   declare("InternetGatewayDevice.X_BROADCOM_COM_IPAddrAccCtrl.X_BROADCOM_COM_IPAddrAccCtrlListCfg.[SourceIPAddress:172.16.12.0,SourceNetMask:255.255.0.0]", {path: now}, {path: 1});